stillru/stillru.github.io/content/experience/job-2.md

  - Preparing newspaper pages in ps-files for printing
  - Control quality of product

-My color correction, preparing text for newspaper sheets and control process of printing.
+My work was color correction, preparing text for newspaper sheets and control process of printing.